chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 ## Next steps

 Congratulations!
 You have just added a chaos type for Chaos Mesh successfully.
 Let us know if you run into any issues during the process.
-If you feel like doing other type of contributions , refer to [Add facilities to chaos daemon (WIP)].
+If you feel like doing other types of contributions, refer to [Add facilities to chaos daemon (WIP)].